syncfusion-content/ej2-documenteditor-docs/ej2-javascript/document-editor/saving-documents/aws-s3-bucket.md

 domainurl: ##DomainURL##
 ---

-# Save PDF file to AWS S3
+# Save document to AWS S3

 To save a document to AWS S3, you can follow the steps below